 Since then, JR has provided CJAA grant opportunities to federally recognized tribes and Recognized American Indian Organizations to implement programs with research-based components.
 Twenty-nine tribes and four Recognized American Indian Organizations are eligible for funds.
-From July 1, 2020, through June 30, 2021, 10 tribes and two Recognized American Indian Organizations applied for and received \$9,233 each to implement a researched-based intervention with court-involved tribal youth.
-It was reported that approximately 200 Native American youth involved with tribal or county juvenile court programs are served in these projects.
+From July 1, 2021, through June 30, 2022, seven tribes and one Recognized American Indian Organizations applied for and received \$9,233 each to implement a researched-based intervention with court-involved tribal youth.
+These funds are combined with other sources of funding to support the delivery of programs with research-based components.